 At first glance this Passport remote appears identical to the Passport SR7, understandable since it shares the latter's control/display unit, interface box and rear laser antenna housing.
 And while it's true they both detect radar and lasers, the Escort Passport SRX has a special capability that's certain to please drivers pestered by laser attacks: it has built-in laser jammers.

 I also noted that the dual-transceiver design dramatically increases this detector's laser field of view, the crucial ability to detect off-axis laser beams.
-At our standard 1,000-foot FOV test range, we measured the SRX's field of view at an average of 118 inches from the vehicle centerline, almost triple that of the second-best unit and the best performance we've ever recorded.
+At our standard 1,000-foot FOV test range, we measured the SRX's field of view at an average of 118 inches from the vehicle centerline, almost triple that of the second-best unit and the best performance we've recorded.

 Blessed with this tantalizing combination of features and unique capabilities, I'd hesitate to call the new Escort Passport SRX a radar/laser detector.
 More accurately it's an integrated radar/laser protection system and an effective tool for the driving enthusiast.